alexcomu/big-data-basics/README.md

 |   2    |  456    |   2    |     X     |

 What can we do?

-Mapper: Extract and organize what we care about -> Extract for each user (Key) the film seen (Value):
+**Mapper**: Extract and organize what we care about -> Extract for each user (Key) the film seen (Value):

 	[Key1: Value | Key2: Value | ...]
 	[ 1: 123 | 2: 123 | 1: 456 | 1: 789 | 2: 789]

-Reducer: Aggregate by key and do something, for example len(movies):
+**Reducer**: Aggregate by key and do something, for example len(movies):

 	[Key1: Value1, Value2 | Key2: value1 | ….]
 	[1: 123, 456 , 789 | 2: 123, 789]

 	len(movies) -> [1: 3 | 2: 2]

+**How Hadoop Scales?**

+Actors:

+	- Data Source (For example Amazon s3)
+	- Several PC used as mapper
+	- Several PC used as reducer
+	- Unique result

+We can have different numbers of mapper and reducer, each mapper receives multiple line of data and then will send the result to a specific reducer that will handle the specific key.